bishi808/Elk-Stack-Project/README/README.md

 We have installed the following Beats on these machines:
 Filebeat
 Metricbeat

 These Beats allow us to collect the following information from each machine:
 Filebeat: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
 Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.

-These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the playbook files to the Ansible control nodes Run cd /etc/ansible to get to ansible directory
-Create a file named “files”
+- Copy the playbook files to the Ansible control nodes -Run cd /etc/ansible to get to ansible directory -Create a file named “files”
-Paste the playbook.yml in the “files” you just created
+	-Paste the playbook.yml in the “files” you just created

 - Update the hosts file in ansible directory to include the public ip of each DVWA and ELK server [webservers]
 		10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 		10.0.0.8 ansible_python_interpreter=/usr/bin/python3
 		10.0.0.9 ansible_python_interpreter=/usr/bin/python3

 		[elkservers]
 		10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 - Run the playbook (ie ansible-playbook filebeat.yml) and then curl http://10.1.0.4 to check that the installation worked as expected.